cschreib/fastpp/README.md

 This will create an executable called ```fast++``` in the ```fastpp/bin``` directory, which you can use immediately to replace FAST.
 If you have not installed FAST, you will have to download some template libraries from [the FAST website](http://w.astro.berkeley.edu/~mariska/FAST_Download.html) before you can start fitting galaxies.
 The latest FAST template error function and EAzY filter response database are provided with FAST++ in the ```fastpp/share``` directory.

+If you want to use arbitrary star formation histories beyond what the original FAST supports, you will have to download the single stellar populations libraries from Bruzual & Charlot (2003).
+To simplify this task for you, a script is provided in the ```fastpp/share/libraries``` folder.
+This script will download the libraries and rename the files to FAST++ convention for you, all you have to do is run this script and it will take care of the rest.
+You will need about 400 MB of free disk space.

 # Benchmarks
 ## Hardware/software